 What is the best interest rate I can get, given my circumstances?

-You will note this is actually the last item for consideration, yet as many as 80% of you blindly make your mortgage decision based on rate alone.
+You will note this is actually the last item for consideration, yet as many as 80% of home shoppers blindly make a mortgage decision based on rate alone.
 It is far more prudent to think about all these other factors first, and determine how important or relevant they are to your situation.
 Then you know how aggressive you can afford to be in pursuing the lowest rate possible.